 Tip: Train pass is helpful if you are planning to stay for a long duration or if you are a resident

-How to book?
+How to Book

 Bla Bla Car

-Bla Bla car is a carpooling option from one place to another and is cheaper than trains.
-Train Italia app also gives you the schedule of Bla Bla car (if available).
-Book the ride in advance and in most cases you have to prepay through a credit card.
+Bla Bla car is a carpooling option which can take you from one place to another.
+This option is even cheaper than trains.
+Train Italia app also provides the schedule of Bla Bla car (if available).
+Book the ride in advance and in most cases you have to pay in advance with the help of a credit card.

 View this post on Instagram